Chance Installation II

 1 list of contents,

-Your prints, each covered by a protective sheet of protective acid free paper,
+Your prints, each covered by a sheet of acid free paper (glissine) for extra protection of the printed surface,

 1 copy of your invoice,